kapil-malviya/Automated-Vehicle-Parking-Database-Management-in-MySQL/README.md

    This script will create the necessary tables and populate them with dummy data for testing.

-5. You can now use the database for vehicle parking management.
+6. You can now use the database for vehicle parking management.

 ## Project Structure

 - `parking_management_script.py` : Configuration and SQL Query file where you specify your MySQL connection details and queries responsible for creating the MySQL database, tables, and populating them with dummy data.
 - `requirements.txt` : Lists the project dependencies.
-You can install them using `pip install -r requirements.txt`.

 ## Contribution